Git Integration

 Working in the sandbox

-cd /path/to/sandboxes/feature-x-a1b2/wp-content/themes/my-theme
+cd /path/to/the/theme-or-plugin-directory-rudel-tracked-for-the-sandbox

 git status